OpenAdaptAI/OpenAdapt/README.md

 we can ask the user to take over temporarily to demonstrate the appropriate course of action.

-### Dataset
+### Data Model

-The dataset consists of the following entities:
+The data model  consists of the following entities:

 1. `Recording`: Contains information about the screen dimensions, platform, and other metadata.
 2. `ActionEvent`: Represents a user action event such as a mouse click or key